Designations Congruent with Things: Chapter 23

 Your motor control is soooooo good, Newt’s brain says.

-I know, Newt replies, putting his left hand down on his work surface.
+I know!
+Newt places his left hand on his work surface.
 He layers a sterile piece of adhesive over his skin, pressing it down so it sticks.

-Historically, he might not have bothered with buying the online kit, he’d probably just have bought a pneumatic loader, and even if he had bought this kit, he probably wouldn’t have done this in a full-out sterile field kind of way, but now he just wants to, with a vaguely Hermannesque want.
-Everything in his head is a compromise that he’s getting increasingly good at snapping down into categorized capitulation to him as a personal overlord.
-He’s arranged a joint concession here, because while he’s said a resounding yes to sterility in a Gottliebian fashion, he’s said an equally resounding no to rolling up his left shirt-sleeves and sterilizing his arms to the elbow in submission to certain Geiszlerian limitations.
+Historically, he might not have bothered with buying the online kit, he’d probably just have bought a pneumatic loader, and even if he had bought this kit, he wouldn’t have done this in a full-out sterile field kind of way, but now he just wants to, with a vaguely Hermannesque want.
+Everything in his head is a compromise that he’s getting increasingly good at snapping down into categorized capitulation to him as personal overlord.
+He’s arranged a joint concession here, because while he’s said a resounding, “Yes to sterility!” in good Gottliebian fashion, he’s said an equally resounding, “No to rolling up shirt-sleeves and sterilizing arms to the elbow!” in submission to certain Geiszlerian limitations.

-He does a once-over of his array of sterile instruments, as he lays them out over the green-draped kitchen table.
+He does a once-over of his array of sterile instruments as he lays them out on the green-draped kitchen table.
 Marking pen.
 Check.
 Scalpel.
 Check.
 Forceps.
 Check.
 RFID tag with correct orientation marked.
 Check.
-Surgical grade dermal glue.
+Surgical-grade dermal glue.
 Check.
 Sterile gauze.
 Check.

 This chip is going in his hand.